Codecademy/docs/content/typescript/concepts/utility-types/utility-types.md

   - 'paths/full-stack-engineer-career-path'
 ---

-TypeScript consists of several predefined generic types known as Utility Types.
+TypeScript consists of several predefined generic types known as **Utility Types**.
 These utility types are useful for manipulating or creating new types more efficiently.

 ## Partial